jpasqua/PixelFree/backend/doc/VirtAlbums.md

 **6) Normalization & Tag Semantics**

 + Tags are normalized (lower-cased, # removed) at write time into photos.tags.
-+ tagMode=all queries are satisfied by local filtering against this normalized list; we do not rely on remote tag timelines to provide exact set intersections.
++ tagmode=all queries are satisfied by local filtering against this normalized list; we do not rely on remote tag timelines to provide exact set intersections.
   + This ensures correctness even if upstream instances under-deliver tag results.

 **7) Logout & Multi-User Considerations**